r04922101/go-docker/README.md

 3. Set `--mount=type=cache,target=/go/pkg/mod` flag to `RUN go build` command to mount the mod cahce.

 Check [final.Dockerfile](./final.Dockerfile) for the final version of dockerfile.

+## Conclusion

+We begin from a very simple code and dockerfile to the final version. \
+We show how to improve Go Docker building process:

+- Multi-stage build
+- .dockerignore
+- Docker buildkit
+  - Mount build context
+  - Mount GOMODCACHE
+  - Mount GOCACHE

+Hope this post can help you improve your Go Docker images!